archlinux/repod/README.rst

 **Repository server/ package server**:

 .. important::
-   The following steps need to be atomic (reversable).
+   The following steps need to be atomic (reversible).

 .. note::
    The remove command should be able to remove stale packages (e.g. leftover